David Ho: Early life and education

-David Ho attended Taichung Municipal Guang-Fu Elementary School until sixth grade before immigrating to the United States with his mother and younger brother to unite with his father, who had already been in the US since 1957.
-He grew up in Los Angeles and graduated from John Marshall High School.
-He received his Bachelor of Science in biology with highest honors from the California Institute of Technology (1974) and MD from the Harvard-MIT Division of Health Sciences and Technology (1978).
-Subsequently, he did his clinical training in internal medicine and infectious diseases at UCLA School of Medicine (1978–1982) and Massachusetts General Hospital (1982–1985), respectively.
-He was a resident in internal medicine at Cedars-Sinai Medical Center in Los Angeles in 1981 when he came into contact with some of the first reported cases of what was later identified as AIDS.
+Ho grew up in Los Angeles and graduated from John Marshall High School.
+He received his Bachelor of Science in biology with highest honors from the California Institute of Technology (1974).
+In 1978, Ho earned a Doctor of Medicine (M.D.) from Harvard Medical School.

 Career

 Ho has been engaged in HIV/AIDS research since the beginning of the pandemic, initially focusing on clinical virology and select topics in HIV pathogenesis, including HIV drug resistance.
 Before 1996, AZT and other early 1990s antiretroviral medication were prescribed in single therapy, which still did not prevent progression to fatal full-blown AIDS.
-In the mid 1990s, his research team conducted a series of elegant human studies to elucidate the dynamics of HIV replication in vivo.
-This knowledge, in turn, formed the foundation for their pioneering effort to treat HIV "early and hard" and in demonstrating for the first time the durable control of HIV replication in patients receiving combination antiretroviral therapy, which had subsequently developed by scientists at NIAID and Merck.
+In the mid-1990s, his research team conducted a series of elegant human studies to elucidate the dynamics of HIV replication in vivo.
+This knowledge, in turn, formed the foundation for their pioneering effort to treat HIV "early and hard" and in demonstrating for the first time the durable control of HIV replication in patients receiving combination antiretroviral therapy, which had been subsequently developed by scientists at NIAID and Merck.
+He and his ADARC team presented the remarkable results from using combination antiretroviral therapy at International AIDS Conference 1996.
 This was the turning point in the epidemic that an automatic death sentence was transformed into a manageable disease.

-For the past decade and a half, Ho has shifted his research focus to developing strategies to prevent HIV transmission.
-A protective vaccine against HIV remains elusive despite concerted research efforts.
-However, Ho has been leading non-vaccine approaches to block HIV transmission that have shown considerable promise.
-His group was the first to demonstrate protective efficacy of a long-acting antiretroviral drug as pre-exposure prophylaxis in rhesus macaques.
-In fact, one such agent, cabotegravir, has recently completed Phase-3 efficacy trials in high-risk populations, in collaboration with GlaxoSmithKline.
-In parallel, Ho's group has also engineered exquisitely potent antibodies that neutralize divergent strains of HIV.
-The most promising neutralizing agent is a bispecific monoclonal antibody that entered a first-in-human clinical trial in 2019 with the support of the Bill & Melinda Gates Foundation.
-The Ho Lab is funded by two NIH grants to pursue the use of engineered antibodies to purge the viral latent reservoir as a part of the international HIV cure effort.

 Ho has published more than 500 research papers as of February 2020.

 Ho is a member of the Committee of 100, a Chinese American leadership organization, in addition to several scientific groups.